Raptacon/Robot-2022/.github/ISSUE_TEMPLATE/feature_request.md

 labels: ''
 assignees: ''

+[Description of the feature]
+For more information, see the `CONTRIBUTING` guide.
 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]